 The degree of herniation can effect whether the patient experiences just pain and numbness in the limb.
 The actual muscle weakness of the muscles supplied by the nerve affected.
 A familiar term of “sciatica” can result from a herniated disc in the lower back, giving symptoms down the back of the leg.
 Therefore, this pain down is a symptom that the condition is getting worse.
 The goal in therapy is to centralize the pain to the low back.

 Treatment for less severe disc herniation can include physical therapy.
 Pt will address core stability, flexibility, posture, ergonomics, and pain.
 Injections to decrease inflammation that leads to pain can also be given, which can help resolve symptoms in a lot of cases.

-A larger herniation that compresses the nerve with resulting muscle weakness or a herniation where symptom resolution can’t be achieved conservatively, may require surgery.
+A larger herniation that compresses the nerve with resulting muscle weakness.
+This type of herniation is when the symptoms continue without resolution in conservative management and may require surgery.
 A procedure known as a “discectomy” is performed to remove the part of the disc pressing on the nerve.

 Maintaining good body mechanics, core stability and flexibility in conjunction with a healthy weight, are all factors that contribute to a healthy spine.

 Finally, if you would like to learn more about low back pain, go to: https://www.joionline.net/trending/content/low-back-pain